bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 Here we assume that our data point :math:`{\bf x}` has :math:`D` dimensions.
 The loss function we use will depend on the form of the data.
-For binary data, we'll use the cross entropy and for real-valued data we'll use the mean squared error.
+For binary data, we'll use cross entropy and for real-valued data we'll use the mean squared error.
 These correspond to modelling :math:`x` as a Bernoulli and Gaussian respectively (see the box).